-Aquatic exercise and aquatic physical therapy are not the same thing.
-When specifically speaking of aquatic exercise, the goals may be to work on fitness, strength, weight loss, muscular endurance or muscular strength and the individual does not require the supervision and direction of the therapist.
+Aquatic exercise and aquatic physical therapy are not the same things.
+When specifically speaking of aquatic exercise, the goals may be to work on fitness, strength, weight loss, muscular endurance, or muscular strength and the individual does not require the supervision and direction of the therapist.
 In contrast, Aquatic therapy is designed to treat a specific deficit or dysfunction in the body that limits normal functioning of the body.
 In addition, aquatic therapy is designed and individually tailored to meet the needs of a specific patient by a doctor of physical therapy.
 The following are guidelines on when an individual may be a good candidate for skilled aquatic physical therapy versus aquatic exercise alone.

 Aquatic physical therapy requires the “skilled service” of a PT and/or PTA which may include:

-a) the clinical reasoning and decision making skills of a PT/PTA;
+a) the clinical reasoning and decision-making skills of a PT/PTA;

 Common Benefits and Laws of Aquatic therapy

 A study performed in 1997 by Kravitz showed that both blood pressure and resting pulse rates were decreased with aquatic therapy twice a week for 4 weeks as a short – term outcome.
 These results indicate that an individual can have substantially improved cardiovascular outcomes through aquatic therapy.
 In a related study done by Lindle, aquatic walking had a 110% greater energy cost than treadmill walking.
-These results demonstrate that though the aquatic environment may be less stressful on the joints, the overall cardiovascular results are similar to land based exercises.
+These results demonstrate that though the aquatic environment may be less stressful on the joints, the overall cardiovascular results are similar to land-based exercises.